eggy/DayZ-Private/README.md

 To install new optional features, use the `package_manager.pl` script.
 Run `perl package_manager.pl install <package-name>`, replacing `<package-name>` with the name of a package.
 You may browse packages at http://www.blissrepo.com.

-A list of Bliss-supported packages follows.
+A list of ECPrivate-supported packages follows.

 <table>
   <tr>